How to reset DNS and park your domain

 Fixing email records

 Please note that parking your domain only impacts web hosting.
-If you deleted the MX (Mail eXchange) records that tell the Internet to deliver your email to Porkbun's email servers, or your MX records are pointed at a 3rd-party email provider you no longer wish to use, you can select the "Fix DNS" button at the bottom of the Email Hosting and Forwarding page:
+If you deleted the MX (Mail Exchange) records that tell the Internet to deliver your email to Porkbun's email servers, or your MX records are pointed at a 3rd-party email provider you no longer wish to use, you can select the "Fix DNS" button at the bottom of the Email Hosting and Forwarding page

 Another option is to manually update your MX and SPF records.
 If you wish to do so, here are the default Porkbun DNS records related to email.
 Be sure to remove any existing MX or SPF-type TXT records before adding these values: